dragonmux/crunch/docs/crunch++.md

 void assertNotEqual(const void *const result, const void *const expected, const size_t expectedLength);
 ```

-This allows for save comparison of two blocks of memory, as with `assertEqual`.
+This allows for safe comparison of two blocks of memory, as with `assertEqual`.
-If the two blocks have identicle contents, the assertion fails and prints a diagnostic, aborting the test case.
+If the two blocks have identical contents, the assertion fails and prints a diagnostic, aborting the test case.

 ### Boolean Equality Assertions